 - Don’t put all your eggs in one basket.
 Especially when just starting out, it’s advisable to try out different job boards at the same time (called multiposting).
 This way you can find out what job boards give you the most qualified candidates.
 You can then move on to focus your efforts (and budget) on these job portals.

 - Consider both generalist and niche job portals.
 Niche job boards focus on a specific region or industry, whereas generalist boards are generally international and for any type of job profile.
 Although niche portals are often great to find the most qualified talent, they often have much less traffic potential.
 Large generalist platforms like LinkedIn or Indeed, on the other hand, allow you to reach a much larger audience.
+For a list of the best job boards out there today, check out our article with the best job boards in 2024.

 - Begin small and slowly scale up.
 You don’t want to waste money on a job portal that doesn’t help you reach the right talent or that’s draining your budget.
 That’s why it’s always advisable to start spending small before slowly increasing spend as you start to find out which job portals are best for your business.

-9 of the best paid job portals
+19 of the best premium job boards

 But, to help you get an idea of what options out there will likely give you a great reach and help you attract great talent, we’ve collated a few of the best portals out there today.

 The following job boards have been chosen based on the return of investment our customers here at JOIN get on average from promoting their job ads on these sites.
+We’ll start with the more generalist ones, before giving you some niche options as well.

 But with ten new jobs added every second, and free job listings moving down in the search results with every new listing, you can imagine how quickly a free posting loses visibility.
 That’s where paid ads come in.